About

 Artifacts and Events

-In 2000, Lyle Wirtanen was hired as the first director.
-He began “Echoes of the Past,” a historical journal that continued during his years as director.
-Lyle also organized several conferences for the public to bring the diverse cultures together for better understanding.
+In 2000, Lyle Wirtanen was hired as the first museum director.
+He began Echoes of the Past, a historical journal published during his years as director.
+Lyle also organized several conferences for the public, bringing diverse cultures together for better understanding.
 This included both the Nez Perce and the Chinese Remembering events.
-Lyle also began the annual Fall Lecture Series.
-Lyle resigned in 2010, and in early 2011 Sam Couch was hired as director.
+Lyle also initiated the annual Fall Lecture Series.
+Lyle resigned in 2010 and, in early 2011, Sam Couch was hired as director.
 He served for three years, focusing mostly on accessioning the vast collection.

 “Preserving the past for the future”